The Science of Attraction eBook

-The truth about female dating advice, according to one insightful, clear-headed, and (occasionally, slightly) insensitive man.
-Overall though, Andrew has written the best dating advice site for women I’ve ever come across.
+The truth about female dating advice, according to one insightful, clear-headed, and (occasionally) insensitive man.
+Overall, Andrew has written the best dating advice site for women I’ve ever come across.

 An awesome resource for women who want to dress better.
 Rachel writes about style archetypes and dressing for your lines and colors.
 If you’re not sure where to start, read this first: Dress For Your Face, Not For Your Body.
 I couldn’t agree more with her style philosophy.